HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 1000, default lifetime: infinite (-1), usage pattern: regular

-This cache stores authorization information is about draft pages created in a project.
+This cache stores authorization information about draft pages created in a project.
 This cache contains the project identification and the database domain identification.
 Since there are two possible domains, release or jcr, the maximum number of cache entries is twice the number of projects.

 Note that in Portal 8, this cache was combined into the com.ibm.wps.ac.CommonProjectResourcesCache. com.ibm.wps.ac.DataEventPropagationCache